burlington-arc/aprs-remote-control/README.md

 Remote Context
 --------------

-As it stands, the remote machine is a digipeater/IGate that runs APRX as its IGate software.
+As it stands, the remote machine is a digipeater/IGate that runs APRX on a Raspberry Pi as its
+IGate software.
 It is connected via a KISS modem to an FT2400 radio tuned to the APRS frequency.